 The new Iron Removal Facilities will remove the naturally occurring iron and manganese that exists in the groundwater which is currently supplied to Elmont and portions of Franklin Square, North Valley Stream and Valley Stream.
-The process to remove the iron from the groundwater will be Direct Pressure Filtration.
-The groundwater will be pumped to multiple pressure vessels which contain a combination of sand and anthracite media to remove the iron.
+The process to remove the iron from the groundwater is Direct Pressure Filtration.
+The groundwater is pumped to multiple pressure vessels which contain a combination of sand and anthracite media to remove the iron.
 The iron removal treatment system has been designed to provide effluent iron levels of less than 0.1 mg/l, which is one third (1/3) of the 0.3 mg/l secondary standard for iron.
 The Iron Removal Facilities at Station Nos.
-28 and 30 have been designed to treat 3.73 and 1.73 million gallons per day, respectively.
-Construction work commenced in June 2011 and is expected to be completed in early 2013.
+28 and 30 are designed to treat 3.73 and 1.73 million gallons per day, respectively.